materialgram/materialgram/README.md

 - Included own Material You theme with colorizer ([Day](https://t.me/addtheme/materialgram_day), [Dark](https://t.me/addtheme/materialgram_dark))
 - **Google Sans** font everywhere (except for Arabic characters, they use the **Vazir** font)
 - Material icons instead of default ones
-- Added the ability to seek round videos (experimental)
+- Ability to seek round videos (experimental)
-- Added the ability to delete more than 100 messages at once (experimental)
+- Ability to delete more than 100 messages at once (experimental)
+- Ability to copy the sticker set author's id and increment
 - Added admin menu and chat log buttons above the members list
+- Copy usernames as @example if possible
 - Removed message bubble tails and reverted old paddings
 - Removed "large emoji" outline
 - Replaced all sounds
-- Reduced image compression
+- Reduced image compression (94% on photos, 100% on wallpapers)
 - Reduced minimum window size
 - Reduced minimum brush thickness in the photo editor
 - Reduced use of uppercase in the interface